 1. Meet the crew.
 If there's time before your flight, ask to meet the pilot of your plane.
 Alternatively, spend some time chatting with a flight attendant.
 Often, meeting the folks who hold your safety in their hands can make the plane seem like a friendlier environment and reassure you that that crew is knowledgeable and competent.

 2. Tune in.
-Bring your MP3 player and play some soothing music to help get you into a peaceful frame of mind.
+Bring an MP3 player, phone or tablet stocked with soothing music to help get you into a peaceful frame of mind.

 4. Breathe.
 As anxiety increases, your breathing may get shallow -- but deep breathing is an instant stress reliever.
 Breathe slowly and deeply for a count of 5 or 10.